 The dew shield at the front of the Infinity 90 is entirely plastic, and the inside is almost shiny.
 Scuffing the interior up with coarse sandpaper (#80 or #120) and spraying it flat black, or simply installing some flocking paper, will greatly improve image contrast – you’d really be surprised by the effect it has!

-The scope’s focuser is largely plastic, but works pretty well and has no trouble holding heavy eyepieces.
+The scope’s focuser is largely plastic, yet I find it works pretty well and has no trouble holding heavy eyepieces.

 As with the Infinity 80 and 102 the Infinity 90 has a Vixen dovetail plate for use on more expensive astronomical mounts, but it attaches to the Infinity AZ mount using a simple ¼ 20 threaded hole and screw/washer.